odino/odino.github.com/source/_posts/2012-01-20-edge-side-includes-how-to-spare-terabytes-every-day.markdown

 </html>
 ```

-Seems an Ugly idea, cause if the browser is capable to merge different fragments, retrieved
+Seems a bad idea, since, if the browser is capable to merge different fragments, retrieved
 with different HTTP requests, for assembling a really simple webpage you would
 need to hit your application much more times than with a single request, so there
 is no real need to ask for ESI support in clients, in this scenario.

-But there's a *real-world* application of ESI in the client side that should
+But there's a *real-world* application of ESI on the client side that should
 **save lot of traffic** over the internet and **lot of bandwith**.

 **Rarely-changing output fragments**.

 A RCOF - sorry for this bad acronym - is everything that can be **cached for
 relatively long time** (talking more about days than hours), like Facebook's
-footer of your google analytics JS code.
+footer or your google analytics JS code.

 {% img center /images/fb.footer.png %}